 Well, it turns out kale is a bit like quinoa – stupidly healthy and nutritious, but absolutely delicious at the same time.
 Who knew! (apart from Julia, obviously…)

 There were a million recipes in Let Them Eat Kale! that I was seriously tempted to feature today: savoury cheesy kale pancakes; superfood breakfast tacos; southwest stuffed bell peppers; zucchini, kale and leek fritters; BBQ black bean, kale and sweet potato burgers… I literally created shopping list after shopping list because I kept finding something I wanted even more and started over again.

 Eventually (eeeeeveeeentually), I settled on this creamy portobello and kale quinoa bake – because what better way to introduce myself to kale than with a recipe that contains ricotta, cream, parmesan and mozzarella?

 Despite how it might sound, this dish isn’t overwhelmingly rich – there are plenty of vegetables, as well as juicy chopped tomatoes, to stop it being entirely dairy.
 It ends up beautifully creamy, but still tasting nutritious.

 I did make a few small changes to the recipe – since kale is less popular in the UK, I couldn’t get my hands on the dino kale that Julia recommends, so I used curly kale instead, which worked just fine.
-I also adapted it to the British format, since that’s the way we do things round here – if you’d like the American format, you’ll just have to buy the book (or try and win one below!).
+I also adapted it to the British format, since that’s the way we do things round here – if you’d like the American format, you’ll just have to buy the book.

 Creamy portobello and kale quinoa bake